-The landing of sharks, in surface longline, was 34.3% in weight of total catches sampled in the Alboran Sea, which represented the highest shark incidental catches for the Mediterranean Sea.
+The landing of sharks in surface longline was reported to be up a 34.3% in weight of total catches sampled in the Alboran Sea, which represented the highest shark incidental catches for the Mediterranean Sea.
 This high shark incidental catches from Alboran Sea, could be probably related to their location (Alboran Sea), i.e. an important migratory channel, adjacent to the Atlantic Ocean.
 The higher incidence of sharks in the Alboran Sea could also be due to the higher trophic potential of the western Mediterranean compared to the eastern part.
-Higher shark catches were observed in the swordfish longline fishery, where a nominal CPUE value reached 3.8 sharks/1000 hooks in the Alboran Sea.
+Higher shark catches were observed in the swordfish longline fishery, where a nominal Catch Per Unit Effort (CPUE) value reached 3.8 sharks/1000 hooks in the Alboran Sea.

-From the Alboran Sea, the most important sharks caught in number were blue shark (Prionace glauca), and shortfin mako (Isurus oxyrinchus).
-Regarding to the pelagic Batoidea, the unique species reported is the common pelagic stingray (Pteroplatytrygon violacea), a bycatches of surface longline.
+From the Alboran Sea, the most important sharks caught in number were blue shark (Prionace glauca) and shortfin mako (Isurus oxyrinchus).
+Regarding to the pelagic

+Batoidea, the common pelagic stingray (Pteroplatytrygon violacea) is the only bycatched species reported by the surface longline.
 The common pelagic sting ray is the major fish capture in the surface longline from Alboran Sea.
-Thus, the BPUE of common pelagic stingray is 28.1 stringay per 1000 hooks versus the CPUE of target species 8.42 swordfish per 1000 hooks.
+The Bycatch per Unit Effort (BPUE) of common pelagic stingray is 28.1 individuals per 1000 hooks versus the CPUE of target species wich is 8.42 captures per 1000 hooks.
 We observed a gradual increasing in catches over time; for the landing of tope shark, since 1985 to 2012.
 Moreover, we found a negative correlation between the landing of tope shark from North Alboran Sea and North Arctic Oscillation (r= -0.385; p= 0.043).
 We found a positive correlation between the landing of blue shark from North Alboran Sea and winter Arctic Oscillation Index (between October and November previous year) (r= 0.57; p= 0.043).

+The main fisheries bycatches demersal elasmobranchs from Alboran Sea are the bottom trawl fishery and bottom longline.
 The main gears bycatches demersal elasmobranchs from Alboran Sea are the trawlers and bottom longline.
-From Alboran Sea the most important demersal elasmobranch caught in number were: gulper shark (Centrophorus granulosus), small-spotted catshark (Scyliorhinus canicula), and Raja spp., that are bycatches of trawlers targeted rose shrimp (Parapenaeus longirostris) and great red shrimp (Aristaeopsis edwardsiana).
+From Alboran Sea the most important demersal elasmobranch caught in number were: gulper shark (Centrophorus granulosus), small-spotted catshark (Scyliorhinus canicula), and Raja spp, that are bycatches of bottom trawl fishery targeting rose shrimp (Parapenaeus longirostris) and great red shrimp (Aristaeopsis edwardsiana).